naiyerasif/site/src/content/post/2021/2021-11-16-09-12-12-working-with-aws-on-local-using-localstack.md

 }
 ```

-For more operations, check out the [secretsmanager](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/index.html) docs.
+For more operations, refer to the [secretsmanager](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/index.html) docs.

 ## Conclusion

-- LocalStack is geared toward CLI and SDK driven workflows.
-If you need a desktop app, you can check out [Commandeer](https://getcommandeer.com/), or LocalStack subscriptions which offer a Web UI.
+- LocalStack works pretty nicely with command line tools.
+If you need a desktop app, you can try out [Commandeer](https://getcommandeer.com/), or LocalStack subscriptions which offer a Web UI.
-- Support for some [AWS services](https://docs.localstack.cloud/aws/feature-coverage/) (such as ElastiCache, ECS, EKS, etc) requires a subscription.
+- Support for some [AWS services](https://docs.localstack.cloud/user-guide/aws/feature-coverage/) (such as ElastiCache, ECS, EKS, etc) requires a subscription.

 ---